ipfabric/docs/docs/IP_Fabric_Settings/advanced/Vendors_API/VMware_NSX-T.md

     connected to the NSX-T cloud, we will collect information about those also.

-## We are supporting those types of devices
+## We Are Supporting These Types Of Devices

 -   Tier-0 router